 What is a brand?

-The intention of inspecting your brand in an online marketing audit is to make sure the colors, fonts, and brand voice are the same throughout all your marketing materials.
-Look at your website, email newsletters, social media post graphics, business cards, rack cards, event flyers, ads, etc.
+The intention of inspecting your brand in a marketing audit is to make sure the colors, fonts, and brand voice are the same throughout all your marketing materials.
+Look at your website, email newsletters, social media posts, business cards, rack cards, event flyers, ads, etc.

-By ensuring that all your marketing materials and digital platforms adhere to your brand, you build brand awareness and familiarity with potential customers.
+By ensuring that all your marketing materials and digital platforms adhere to your brand, you’ll not only build brand awareness and familiarity with your ideal customers, but be able to communicate your brand’s point of view and perspective clearly.
+A bonus: your business will also look striking and professional! platforms adhere to your brand, you build brand awareness and familiarity with potential customers.
 Your business will also look striking and professional!

 If you are starting from scratch

-One easy way to make your audit repeatable each year is by creating a brand guide.
+One easy way to simplify your future marketing efforts and make your audit repeatable each year is by creating a brand guide.
 A brand guide is a (thorough) cheat sheet that contains the HEX codes of your brand color palette as well as font names.

 Verify that your contact information is correct